indimail/indimail-virtualdomains/README.md

 You can also use docker / podman images to deploy indimail.
 Look at the chapter [Docker / Podman Repository](#docker-/-podman-repository) below on how to do that.
 The big advantage of using a docker / podman image is you can save your configuration with the `docker commit ..` or `podman commit` to checkpoint your entire build and deploy the exact configuration on multiple hosts.

 Doing a source build can be daunting for many.
 There are total of 18 sub-packages to be built, out of which 6 (libdkim, libsrs2, ucspi-tcp, courier-imap, indimail-mta, indimail) are required, 6 (bogofilter, bogofilter-wordlist, fetchmail, nssd, pam-multi, iwebadmin) are recommended and remaining 6 are optional.
-You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build-service) towards the end of this document.
+On Linux, you can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build-service) towards the end of this document.

 Doing a source build requires you to have all the development packages installed.
 Linux distributions are known to be crazy.
 You will have different package names for different distirbutions. e.g.

 db-devel, libdb-devel, db4-devel on different systems, just to get Berkeley db installed.
 There is an easy way out to find out what your distribution needs.

 * For RPM based distribtions, locate your .spec file (e.g. indimail.spec in indimail-virtualdomains/indimail-x directory, libqmail/libqmail.spec).
 Open the RPM spec file and look for `BuildRequires`.
 This will tell you what you require for your distribution.
 If there is a specific version of development package required, you will find `%if %else` statements.
 Use dnf / yum / zypper to install your development package.
 * For debian based distribution, locate your debian subdirectory (e.g. indimail-virtualdomains/indimail-x/debian, libqmail/debian).
 In this directory you will find files with `.dsc` extension.
 Look at the line having `Build-Depends`.
 Use `apt-get install package` to install the package.
-If your debian distribution has few libraries different than the default, you will find a `.dsc` filename with a name corresponding to your distribution. (e.g. indimail-Debain_10.dsc)
+If your debian distribution has few libraries different than the default, you will find a `.dsc` filename with a name corresponding to your distribution. (e.g. indimail-Debain\_10.dsc)

 **Note**

 This is a rough list of packages required.
-If you want the exact packages, look BuildRequires in the spec file or Build-Depends in the debian/control or debian/\*.dsc files
+If you want the exact packages, look BuildRequires in the \*.spec file or Build-Depends in the debian/control or debian/\*.dsc files

 **RPM Based Distributions**
 Install the following packages using dnf/yum